kimlvis31/AutoTradeMachine_Eta/README.md

       <Summary><b><i> Settings </b></i></Summary>
       <img src="./docs/settings_0.png" width="960" height="540">

       This is the *Settings* page.
-In this page the user can do things below.
+In this page, the user can
       1. Change the langauge
       2. Change the GUI theme (Light Mode or Dark Mode)
-      3. Toggle FullScreen mode
+      3. Toggle fullscreen mode
       4. Toggle or adjust audio
       5. Determine log display level on terminal
     </Details>